A Guide to getting on the Grid.

 Getting your Race entry in.

 Before you start you need to be a member of the Championship and have a race number.
 Speak to the Co-ordinator and he will sort this for you.

 You then need to be a member of the MGCC, these are two fees you will need to pay at the start of each season.
 Get yourself onto the emailing list for the championship, our race dates are usually announced in the Oct/Nov time for the forthcoming year.
 This gives you a good time scale for getting in some testing before your first race of the year.
-Note, once you have your race licence you can do race test days at all of the UK circuits, you don’t have to do censored trackdays to get your practice in.
+Note, once you have your race licence you can do race test days at all of the UK circuits, or trackdays to get your practice in.

 The MGCC has an automated entry system, so once you are an MGCC member you can register for the Race Entry System and put your entry in online.
 The entry list will then be posted along with the Timetable and your Final Regulation (Known as the Finals).
 All of this info will be on the MGCC website, and all of the timing and results are on the TSL Website.